 Best known for its technicolour display of wildflowers, Coalseam Conservation Park is a spectacular reserve that gives a unique glimpse into not just the geology, but also the archeology of the area.
 The site of the first mined coal deposit in the state, its rugged landscape has ensured it has remained a pocket of preserved wilderness amongst farmland.

 The park is a jewel in WA’s Coral Coast, and a favourite for any budding (sorry) landscape photographers during wildflower season.
 Following winter rains, the area bursts into a kaleidoscope of colour, carpeted with yellow, pink, purple and white wildflowers – as well as a few pesky yet photogenic weeds.
-As well as the stunning floral display, you’ll also be able to see 250 million years of geology laid bare in the remarkable exposed bands of coal running across the cliffs, alongside stripes of siltstones, claystones and sandstones.
+As well as the stunning floral display (that includes banksias, hakeas and grevilleas), you’ll also be able to see 250 million years of geology laid bare in the remarkable exposed bands of coal running across the cliffs, alongside stripes of siltstones, claystones and sandstones.

 Similarly remarkable, nestled in the beds of the Irwin River are ancient marine fossils.
 Fossils!
 As the riverbank has eroded, the tiny fossils are revealed, although you’ll need to keep your eyes peeled to spot them.

 Where is Coalseam Conservation Park?

 Part of WA’s stunningly picturesque Coral Coast, Coalseam is around 4.5 hours’ drive from Perth, approximately 100kms east of Geraldton, with its nearest town being Mingenew.
 The park encompasses 754 hectares, yet contains a varied landscape with diverse flora and fauna.